termigator1359/Calamity-Boss-Guide/README.md

 * **Summoner**

     * Don't go for Eldritch artifact unless you’re planning on multiclassing with mage.
     * However please do go for Godly, 8 extra minion slots is nothing to laugh about.

 * **Thrower**

-    * Honestly, there isn't that much to say about throwing, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Celestus.
+    * Honestly, there isn't that much to say about throwing, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Celestus or Scourge of the Cosmos.

-* Generally most bosses require you to make an arena of some sort, but you can get away with some rows of platforms, 3-5 rows at most.

 **Class viability**: